Recipes

 @Nullable

-protected final String group;
+protected String group;

 // It is common for constructors to accept the result item stack.